ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 If we were to set the watermark for this table without the ```- INTERVAL '5' SECOND```, we would remove the possibility of having out of order events but at the cost of events not being able to arrive late without being labeled as late.

 To visualize this example and these concepts in action with sample events view the [Helpful Animations.pptx](https://github.com/ev2900/Flink_Late_Arriving_Date_Event_Order/blob/main/Helpful%20Animations/Helpful%20Animations.pptx) presentation.
 View the presentation in presentation mode and follow the animations step by step.

-#### Use an ORDER BY (window function) to